-The first line of a new beverage can plant in Valencia, Spain began operations in October 2018 and the second line began operations in February 2019.
+The first line of a new high-speed beverage can plant in Valencia, Spain began operations in October 2018 and the second line began operations in February 2019.
 The new plant facilitates the conversion from steel to aluminum beverage cans in that region.
-Additionally, in December 2018, the Company commenced operations at a new plant in Parma, Italy.
+Additionally, in December 2018, the Company commenced operations at a new one-line high speed plant in Parma, Italy.